-In June 2019, we submitted an Investigational New Drug ("IND") application with the FDA to initiate a Phase 1/2, first in-human trial of KB105, an HSV-1 based gene therapy engineered to deliver a human transglutaminase-1 ("TGM1") gene to patients with TGM1-deficient autosomal recessive congenital ichthyosis ("ARCI").
-There are currently no treatments for this disease that affects approximately 20,000 patients worldwide.
+In September 2019, we initiated a Phase 1/2, first in-human trial of our second product candidate, KB105, an HSV-1 based gene therapy engineered to deliver a human transglutaminase-1 ("TGM1") gene to patients with TGM1-deficient autosomal recessive congenital ichthyosis ("ARCI").
+TGM1-deficient ARCI is a debilitating rare skin disease characterized by excessive, thick scaling of the skin, causing multiple chronic health conditions.
+There are approximately 23,000 cases of TGM1-deficient ARCI worldwide and about 400 new cases per year globally.
+Our approach is to use a non-replicating, non-integrating engineered HSV-1 vector to deliver the TGM1 gene to keratinocyte skin cells, potentially allowing them to produce the TGM1 protein that is lacking in this patient population.
+KB105 is designed to be an off-the-shelf treatment for TGM1-deficient ARCI that can be applied topically, directly to a patient's skin.
+There are currently no treatments for this disease.
 The FDA has granted KB105 orphan drug designation and rare pediatric designation for the treatment of ARCI.
 We have several other product candidates in various stages of preclinical development.
-We anticipate commencing a Phase 1/2 clinical trial for KB105 in the U.S. in the second half of 2019.